 Bring the stock to the boil skimming off any impurities that are on the top.
 Simmer the stock for around 4 hours then pass through a fine cloth

 Place the port and vanilla pod into a saucepan and reduce to a thick syrup.
 Add the duck stock and reduce down to a gravy-like consistency.
-At this point you can then add any extra flavours such as cherries or more vanilla
+At this point you can add the honey to taste and any extra flavours such as cherries or more vanilla

 In another small pan heat up the caraway cabbage and place a small amount in the centre of each plate.
 Then on top place one fondant potato